-I tried using Nebula Mars II, an Android-based projector that can project images up to 150 inches in size.
+I tried using the Android equipped projector `` Nebula Mars II '' that can project up to 150 inch images

 The body is firmly fixed with cushioning material.

-It will be like this if all the accessories are arranged.
-In addition to the main unit, an adapter, remote control and quick start guide are included.
+When all the accessories are lined up, it looks like this.
+In addition to the main unit, an adapter, remote control, and quick start guide are included.

 The dimensions of the 'Nebula Mars II' body are actually about 12 cm wide x 17.7 cm deep x 14 cm high.
-The height is the edge of the top surface, and the handle comes out from there.
-There are no switches at the front, both sides are speakers.
+The height is the edge of the top surface, and the handle sticks out from there.
+There are no switches on the front, and both sides are speakers.

-It starts automatically when the front lens cover is lowered.
-When turning off the power, just raise the lens cover.
+It will start automatically when you lower the front lens cover.
+To turn off the power, simply raise the lens cover.

-It weighs 1470 g.
-It is a weight without any trouble in carrying with the handle.
+It weighs 1470g.
+It is a weight that does not interfere with carrying with the handle.

 The back side looks like this.
 There are not many ports.

-From the left, DC port, HDMI port, USB port, audio output port are arranged.
+DC port, HDMI port, USB port, and audio output port are arranged from the left.
 The small hole in the lower row is the reset button, and the right side of the reset button is the infrared receiver part of the remote control.

-There is a socket for the tripod at the bottom of the unit.
+There is a tripod socket on the bottom of the main unit.

-In addition to the buttons mounted on the main unit, the remote control also has an option display button, a button to jump to the home menu, and a 'mouse key mode' start / end button that allows you to move the cursor freely with the navigation button.
+In addition to the buttons on the main unit, the remote control has an option display button, a button to jump to the home menu, and a 'mouse key mode' start / end button that allows you to move the cursor freely with the navigation buttons.

-At the start of use, the remote control battery is covered with insulating tape, so it needs to be removed.
+At the start of use, the remote control battery has a bit of insulating tape that must be removed.

-Point the Nebula Mars II to the wall and open the lens cover.
+Face the Nebula Mars II toward the wall and open the lens cover.
 Focus adjustment is performed automatically.
-In the quick start guide, the standard distance to the wall was '1 m-3 m', but even if it is out of this range, it will be focused to some extent.
-As you go closer to the wall about 60cm to the wall, small letters are crushed and can not be read.
+In the quick start guide, the guideline for the distance to the wall was '1m-3m', but even if it is out of this range, it will still be in focus.
+As I approached the wall to about 60 cm, the small letters were crushed and I could not read.

-First, proceed with the initial setting.
-Select 'Japanese' in 'Language' and press 'OK' on the unit or remote control.
+First, proceed with the initial settings.
+Select 'Japanese' from 'Language' and press the 'OK' button on the main unit or the remote control.

 Wi-Fi connection settings.
-As available Wi-Fi is displayed, choose what you usually use and 'OK'.
+Available Wi-Fi will be displayed, so select the one you usually use and click 'OK'.

-Enter your Wi-Fi password and press the Enter button at the bottom right of the screen.
+Enter the Wi-Fi password and press the enter button at the bottom right of the screen.

 A description of Nebula Connect will be displayed.
 Select 'Next' and 'OK'.
-There is no need to install at this stage.
+No installation is required at this stage.

-Select 'Auto' as the image mode and 'OK'.
-You can change this setting later.
+Select 'Auto' for the image mode and 'OK'.
+The settings around this can be changed later.

-A description of the Bluetooth speaker mode will be displayed, so select 'End' and 'OK'.
+A description of the Bluetooth speaker mode will be displayed.
+Select 'Exit' and 'OK'.

 This is the home menu screen.
-The upper row shows 'HDMI', 'File manager', 'App manager', 'Network' and 'Settings', and the lower row shows 'Amazon', 'YouTube', 'Netflix' and 'App Store'.
-By default, the time zone is at the world agreement time, so first select 'Settings' ......
+'HDMI', 'File manager', 'App manager', 'Network' and 'Settings' are listed in the upper row, and 'Amazon', 'YouTube', 'Netflix' and 'App Store' are listed in the lower row.
+By default, the time zone is set to the world agreement, so first select 'Settings' ...

 Select 'Date and time'.